 Dean Mitchell Jolliffe

-Dean Jolliffe is a Senior Economist in the Development Research Group of the World Bank and member of the Living Standards Measurement Study (LSMS) team.
-He has also worked in the South Asia region at the Bank on poverty assessments for Afghanistan, Bangladesh and Nepal.
-Previously, he was a Research Economist at the Economic Research Service of USDA, an Adjunct Professor at the Johns Hopkins University School of Advanced International Studies, an Assistant Professor at the Center for Economic Research and Graduate Education in Prague, and a Post-doctoral Fellow at the International Food Policy Research Institute.
-Dean holds appointments as a Research Fellow with the Institute for the Study of Labor in Bonn, and as a Research Affiliate with the National Poverty Center at the University of Michigan.
-He received his Ph.D. in economics from Princeton University.
+Dean Jolliffe is a lead economist in the Development Data Group at the World Bank.
+He is a member of the Living Standards Measurement Study team and co-lead of the team that works on global poverty measurement (PovcalNet).
+Previously, he worked in the Research Group and the South Asia region of the World Bank.
+Prior to joining the World Bank, he was a research economist with the Economic Research Service of the U.S. Department of Agriculture, an assistant professor at Charles University Center for Economic Research and Graduate Education in Prague, an adjunct professor at Johns Hopkins University School of Advanced International Studies, an adjunct professor at Georgetown University Public Policy Institute, and a postdoctoral fellow at the International Food Policy Research Institute.
+Dean holds appointments as a research fellow with the Institute for the Study of Labor, as a co-opted council member of the International Association for Research in Income and Wealth, and as a fellow of the Global Labor Organization.
+He received his PhD in economics from Princeton University.